UNIFORM ELECTRONIC TRANS BILL

 (b) Except as otherwise provided in subsection (b), this

 article applies to electronic records and electronic signatures

 (c) This article does not apply to a transaction to the extent

 (1) A law governing the creation and execution of wills,

 (2) The Uniform Commercial Code other than sections 1-107 and

 1-206, article two, and article two-a.

-(c) This chapter applies to an electronic record or electronic
+(d) This article applies to an electronic record or electronic

-signature otherwise excluded from the application of this chapter
+signature otherwise excluded from the application of this article

 under subsection (b) to the extent it is governed by a law other